MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/about-admin-roles.md

 If you don’t have access to the Microsoft 365 admin center, or if you’re looking for detailed information, including the cmdlets associated with a role, see [Administrator role permissions in Azure Active Directory](https://docs.microsoft.com/azure/active-directory/users-groups-roles/directory-assign-admin-roles#available-roles).

+## How can I tell which permissions are assigned to me?
+If you get a message in the admin center telling you that you don't have permissions to edit a setting or page, it's because you are assigned a role that doesn't have that permission.

 ## What about the Azure Active Directory roles?

 The Azure portal has more roles than available in the Microsoft 365 admin center.
 If you have a large business, there might be roles in the Azure portal that meet your organizational needs.